Introduction to Singapore Shares & Share Classes for first-time entrepreneurs

 Shareholders can be issued with shares at any point, whether at the time of incorporation or subsequently as the company grows, and their ownership of the shares is evinced by share certificates that are issued to them.

 Shares, being a bundle of rights and obligations, may confer varying rights to different shareholders.
 In general, most companies would issue only one type of shares, known as ordinary shares.
 That said, the Singapore company law is flexible and allows for the creation of different types of shares, so that the respective shareholders are given varying rights to the company (commonly referred to as “classes of shares”).
-The main rights that attach to shares are:
+The main rights attached to shares are:

-- To attend general meetings and vote : The right to vote is one of the shareholder’s fundamental rights; and normally, ordinary shares each carry one vote at general meetings.
+- Attend general meetings and vote : The right to vote is one of the shareholder’s fundamental rights; and normally, ordinary shares each carry one vote at general meetings.
 However, there may be shares that carry non-voting rights, additional voting rights (e.g. 10 votes per share), or restricted voting rights (e.g. only vote in particular circumstances).

-- To share in the company’s profits : The company’s profits are distributed by paying a certain amount on each share, known as a dividend.
+- Share in the company’s profits : The company’s profits are distributed by paying a certain amount on each share, known as a dividend.
 Dividends are paid if the company has made profits and to the extent that it decides to distribute them; and in the absence of any provision to the contrary, dividends are paid in proportion to the shares held by each shareholder.
 It is becoming increasingly common for a company’s Articles of Association to provide that the company’s shares are divided into different classes, and for the directors (or shareholders) to be able to vary the dividends allocated to these classes.

 - To a final distribution on winding up : If the company is wound up, the shareholders are entitled to any remaining assets after all the company’s debts and costs are cleared.
 Generally, residual assets are divided among the members in proportion to their respective interests in the company’s share capital.
 If the shares are divided into different classes, the company’s Articles may provide for some shares to be given priority in the distribution of the residual assets.